 - However, re-installing an app from the App Store would resolve the problem.
 In a new installation the previous files under Documents and Data won’t anymore stay.

-What will the Documents & Data deletion cause?
+What will the Documents and Data deletion cause?

-Conclusion: Deleting Documents & Data files could certainly up to few gigabytes of storage, and in lower storage variants of iPhones that would truly be a great help.
+Conclusion: Deleting Documents and Data files could certainly up to few gigabytes of storage, and in lower storage variants of iPhones that would truly be a great help.